-- Demonstrate knowledge of key criminal justice and criminological concepts, processes, and issues, including major legal terms, considerations, and landmark cases. - Describe major criminological theories in terms of the cause(s) and control(s) of crime, considering the community. - Exhibit critical thinking about crime and criminal justice policy claims and issues, with an emphasis on questioning the credibility of claims and statistics.
+- Demonstrate knowledge of key criminal justice and criminological concepts, processes, and issues, including major legal terms, considerations, and landmark cases. - Recognize and distinguish between major criminological theories in terms of the cause(s) and control(s) of crime, considering the community - Discuss the experiences of diverse groups in the criminal justice system, especially in terms of race, gender, religion, sexual orientation, national origin - Identify and analyze data, using evidence to guide criminal justice policy and practice. - Argue for the importance of ethics and professionalism in both the study and practice of criminal justice. - Communicate effectively about crime and the criminal justice system, including critical thinking, statistical literacy, and written and oral communication. - Identify and use criminal justice technologies appropriate in various situations in the study and practice of criminal justice.

-- Articulate how research is used to test hypotheses and inform policy decisions, including the design of evaluation studies. - Describe how ethics influence the exercise of discretion in the field of criminal justice as well as in the conduct of criminological research. - Communicate effectively about crime and the criminal justice system, including written and oral communication and technology proficiency. - Demonstrate an understanding of what effective employment in a criminal justice setting involves, such as working with diverse others and professionalism. - rticulate how economic and cybercrime influence traditional forms of crime and the criminal justice system's response to them.